 To begin with, Tinder's taking advantage of thematic advertising which promotes services and products potentially interesting to users of the service.
 For example, in 2014, users saw an advertisement for the comedy series named The Mindy Project.

 But it’s not the only way to get money.
 In March 2015, Tinder has started a new one by launching TinderPlus - a paid app version.
-Its subscription price depends on many criteria, as the user's age, location, gender, etc. Quite an interesting approach to the popular freemium model, right?
+Its subscription price depends on many criteria, such as the user's age, location, gender, etc. Quite an interesting approach to the popular freemium model, right?
 It should definitely be considered when making dating apps for relationships.